lchop/Cpp_guide/C++.md

 	float x, y;
 	Vector2(float x, float y)
 		:x(x), y(y){}
-	Vector2 Add(const Vector2& other) const //not going to modify the class so const, passin {
+	Vector2 Add(const Vector2& other) const //not going to modify the class so const, passing by reference avoid copying {
 		return Vector2(x +other.x), y + other.y);
 	}